» (Homage to) the shrimp 2014

 The code and circuit are set up so that when the hip switch is pressed, the brooch can move though various modes, ranging from tranquil to dynamic.
 This allows the dress to transition from (say) a quiet dinner to an energetic and (perhaps) attention-seeking dance floor.
 The central LED 'gem' can be a number of colours (red, purple, blue, blue-green, green, yellow, white) while the surrounding white lights can assume various choreographed patterns.

-I found the dress that I used for this work at a local second hand shop and was subsequently very glad that it was black, rather than the pristine, error-revealing white of the original inspiration!
+I found the dress that I used for this work at a second hand shop and was subsequently very glad that it was black, rather than the pristine, error-revealing white of the original inspiration!

 brooch circuit It was aesthetically important to me that the non-brooch electronics be invisible, so they are hidden inside the dress, with the LilyPad at roughly solar plexus level.